Kgkkjjj/WebBrowser/README.md

 # Simple GTK Web Browser

 This project is a minimal web browser written in C using GTK 3 and WebKit2GTK.
-It demonstrates how to build a lightweight browser with a custom home page and a search entry.
+It demonstrates how to build a lightweight browser with a custom home page, an address bar and basic navigation controls.

 ## Building